boyeln/crown/readme.md

     crown adheres to the the .npmrc file within your home directory.
 ```

-You can also use the package as a module like so:
+You can also use `crown` as a module like so:

 ```
 const crown = require("@boyeborg/crown");